malomohq/actions/node/package-version/README.md

 ### `filePath`

-Path to the package.json containing the version to retrieve
+Path to the package.json containing the version to retrieve.

-Defaults to `./package.json`
+Defaults to the path checked out by `actions/checkout`.

 ### `prefix`

-Prepended to version
+Prepended to version.

 ### `suffix`

-Appended to version
+Appended to version.

 ## Outputs

 ### `version`

-Version retrieved for the Node.js project
+Version retrieved for the Node.js project.

 ## Example Usage